 Kelly Takaya King, Chair Kelly 7.
-King Climate Action, Resilience, and Environment Committee: Proposer:
+King Climate Action, Resilience, and Environment Committee.

-- Description: Based on a review of the planning commissions' comments and input from wetlands experts in the public, I will be substituting a proposed CD1 version of Bill 91 (2022), that incorporates technical revisions and clarifies the following: - The bill's intent. - Permitted uses. - The deadline for the Planning Director to prepare a wetlands map. - That wetland boundaries must be determined by the presence of two or more of the three wetland indicators listed in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and the 2012 Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Hawai'i and Pacific Islands Region. - Motion: Move to substitute Bill 91 (2022) with the attached proposed CD1 version. - Attachment: Proposed CD1 version of Bill 91 (2022), incorporating proposed amendments referenced above.
+Description: Amend Bill 91 (2022) to incorporate information received during a discussion with the Department of Planning, a review of the planning commissions' comments, and input from wetlands experts in the public, to incorporate technical revisions and clarify the following:

+- The bill's intent. - Permitted uses, nonconformities, and legal existing uses. - The deadline for the Planning Director to prepare a wetlands map. - That wetland boundaries must be determined by the presence of two or more of the three wetland indicators listed in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and the 2012 Regional Supplement to the Corps of Engineers Wetland Hawai'i and Pacific Islands Delineation Manual: Region.

-care:misc:055aasf01:jbf
+Motion: Move to substitute Bill 91 (2022) with the attached proposed CD1 version.

+Attachment: Proposed CD1 version of Bill 91 (2022), incorporating proposed amendments referenced above.

+care:misc:055aasf02:ljcm